HSF/hsf.github.io/_gsocproposals/2018/proposal_ACTSkokkos.md

 layout, to the target hardware architecture.

 We want to start by writing a Kokkos-based version of the Kalman Filter benchmark, and see how well it performs with respect to CPU-based versions.
 We also want to evaluate the portability of this version by testing it on the various accelerators available in the GridCL/ACP facility (Xeon Phi 5110P, AMD FirePro S9170, NVIDIA K20, GeForce GTX Titan and hopefully V100).
-After this, we want to integrate kokkos-based computations in the ACTS codebase, and see how well it performs in a more realistic use case where it is mixed with other computations and more accelerator-CPU I/O and synchronization is needed.
+After this, we want to integrate kokkos-based computations in the ACTS codebase, and see how well it performs in a more realistic use case.

+In the context of a key step of particle hunting, this project gives the opportunity to implement 5x5 linear algebra optimizations, and evaluate them with a large set of cutting-edge accelerators (gpgpu).

 ## Task ideas